IABTechLab/Brand-Suitability-Test-Benchmarks/README.md

         1. GARM will then either update their definitions to resolve the dispute or issue a ruling, in either fashion stating how to close the pull request.

 # Evaluations
 Code is provided to evaluate any dataset against one supplied in this directory.
 For the most up to date usage of the evaluation code, simply run `python evaluation.py -h` to get the help.
 In addition you can see an example output by running `python evaluation.py -l video/youtube.csv -p test/youtube-test.csv`.
-Tests can be run with `python -m unittest discover test`.
+Tests can be run with `python -m pytest`.